-Mr. Kron has also been involved in other ag industry groups, including serving on the board of the Indiana Corn Marketing Council, as well as being a member of Rep. Larry Bucshon’s Agricultural Advisory Committee.
-He is also a past president of the County Extension Board.
+Kron also is involved in other agriculture industry groups, including serving as INFB’s representative on the U.S. Grains Council, on the board of directors of the Indiana Grain Indemnity Corporation, and as a member of U.S. Rep. Larry Bucshon’s agricultural advisory committee.

 Kron continues to serve his community on the Evansville-Vanderburgh County Area Plan Commission.
 He previously served as Armstrong Township trustee and was a member of the Indiana Department of Transportation’s I-69 steering committee.
 He is a past president of the Vanderburgh County Extension Board.

 In addition to son Ben, Kron and his wife have a daughter, Tori, son-in-law Daniel, and two grandchildren, Eli and Blair.
 The Krons are elders of Salem Church of Darmstadt.